ericsonga/TeacherCSP/_sources/CSPNameNumbers/ch3_exercises.rst

         .. tab:: Question

-           **Intent**: This program computes and prints the *number* *of* *miles* you can drive given a budget, the mileage per gallon, and the current price of gas per gallon.

-           **Challenge**: Complete the calculations using variables on lines 4 and 5 in the code below to print how many miles you can drive on $25 if your car gets 40 miles per gallon and the price of gas is $3.65 a gallon.
+           Complete the code on lines 4 and 5 to print how many miles you can drive on $25 if your car gets 40 miles per gallon and the price of gas is $3.65 a gallon.
 It should print 273.97260274.

            .. activecode::  ch3ex4q
                :nocodelens: